MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-422-Medicare-Advantage-Program/subpart-M-Grievances-Organization-Determinations-Appeals/section-422.568.md

 ##### § 422.568 Standard timeframes and notice requirements for organization determinations. #####

-Link to an amendment published at 86 FR 6101, Jan.
-19, 2021.

 (a) *Method and place for filing a request.* An enrollee must ask for a standard organization determination by making a request with the MA organization or, if applicable, to the entity responsible for making the determination (as directed by the MA organization), in accordance with the following:

 (1) The request may be made orally or in writing, except as provided in paragraph (a)(2) of this section.

 (2) Requests for payment must be made in writing (unless the MA organization or entity responsible for making the determination has implemented a voluntary policy of accepting verbal payment requests).

-(b) *Timeframes* - (1) *Requests for service or item.* Except as provided in paragraph (b)(1)(i) of this section, when a party has made a request for a service or an item, the MA organization must notify the enrollee of its determination as expeditiously as the enrollee's health condition requires, but no later than 14 calendar days after the date the organization receives the request for a standard organization determination.
+(b) *Timeframes*—(1) *Requests for service or item.* Except as provided in paragraph (b)(1)(i) of this section, when a party has made a request for a service or an item, the MA organization must notify the enrollee of its determination as expeditiously as the enrollee's health condition requires, but no later than 14 calendar days after the date the organization receives the request for a standard organization determination.

-(i) *Extensions; requests for service or item.* The MA organization may extend the timeframe by up to 14 calendar days if -
+(i) *Extensions; requests for service or item.* The MA organization may extend the timeframe by up to 14 calendar days if—

 (A) The enrollee requests the extension;